bryanj1234/JSVaporizer/README.md

 	so we should get it out of the way.
 ```

-This lightweight project is motivated by unifying front end and back end code for Razor Pages applications,
+A lightweight project motivated by unifying front end and back end code for Razor Pages applications,
 without committing to Blazor.

 It's a simple application of